Trinity Chambers > Middlesbrough, England > Set Profile

 ‘The family clerking team is led by the dynamic Steven Preen and the unflappable Ken McLafferty, who complement each other to great effect‘.

 ‘Ken McLafferty and Steven Preen are excellent.
 They are friendly, accommodating and efficient‘.

 Trinity Chambers has 'good strength in depth across the social housing team'.
 The group acts for housing associations, landlords, tenants and local authorities in anti-social behaviour claims, disrepair, possession claims and homelessness matters, among other areas.
 The 'calm and approachable' Helen Greatorex specialises in housing law, and has particular expertise in tenancy agreement issues and homelessness applications.
 Vilma Vodanovic is sought after for her extensive experience in possession claims involving discrimination and capacity issues.
 Peter Marcus is regularly instructed in disrepair and anti-social behaviour cases.

 Viewed as 'an excellent set' with 'a number of very accomplished members', Trinity Chambers' team is instructed in a range of commercial disputes.
-Simon Goldberg is 'extremely knowledgeable and clearly very experienced', and recently represented a claimant in a strike-out application in an unfair prejudice claim involving allegations of abuse of process.
+Simon Goldberg QC is 'extremely knowledgeable and clearly very experienced', and recently represented a claimant in a strike-out application in an unfair prejudice claim involving allegations of abuse of process.
 Richard Stubbs 'regularly gets to the root of key issues quickly and effectively' and 'gives clear advice' on commercial fraud, shareholder disputes and restraint of trade, among other areas.
 Antoine Tinnion is instructed by companies, shareholders, and directors across a wide spectrum of contentious work.

 ‘Steve Walker is excellent.
 He takes the time to understand the problem and works around the clock to ensure expectations are met‘.